Flip colouring of graphs II

 as required and therefore the colours $q$ and $q+1$ flip in $G$.

 Consider the final case when $q < j < k$.
 By the choice of $t$ and $\kappa > 1$, we have that which we can re-arrange to get $e_j [v] > e_{j+1} [v]$.
-Hence the sequence of closed-neighbourhood sizes is strictly decreasing as required.
+Hence the sequence of closed neighbourhood sizes is strictly decreasing as required.